 The benefits of vegetarian protein are endless.
-They’re the main building blocks of the body, helping the development and production of enzymes, which are used to make muscles, tendons and organs.
-The right amount of protein can help the body with its composition; it can reduce fat and even eliminated hunger.
-In addition, a healthy diet with protein improves your brain function, lowers blood pressure and helps you sleep better.
-So, there really is no question about the benefits of protein and the vitality of it in your daily diet.
+They’re the body’s main building blocks, helping develop and produce enzymes, which are used to make muscles, tendons, and organs.
+As a result, the right amount of protein can help the body’s composition to reduce fat and even eliminate hunger.
+In addition, a healthy diet with protein improves your brain function, lowers blood pressure, and helps you sleep better.
+So, there really is no question about the benefits of protein and its vitality in your daily diet.

-One of the common misconceptions about protein is that we can only get it from meet – well, where does that leave the vegetarians?
-Good news is that there are delicious, inexpensive and healthy sources of vegetarian protein out there, and we are going to share our top choices with you.
+One of the common misconceptions about protein is that we can only get it from meat – well, where does that leave the vegetarians?
+The good news is that there are delicious, inexpensive, and healthy sources of vegetarian protein out there, and we are going to share our top choices with you.

-Okay, if you’re vegetarian, Hemp will be your best friend.
-It’s a high protein seed that contains all of the nine essential amino acids.
+Okay, if you’re a vegetarian, Hemp will be your best friend.
+It’s a high-protein seed that contains all of the nine essential amino acids.
 It’s also easy to digest, so you don’t have to worry about bloating or anything.
-30 grams of it (so two table spoons) will give you 11 grams of protein which will add up to 174 calories.
+30 grams of it (so two tablespoons) will give you 11 grams of protein which will add up to 174 calories.

 We like eggs because they’re easy.
 Easy to make and easy to eat.
-Have ’em for breakfast, lunch or dinner – hard boiled or an omelette.
-Enjoy the 6 grams of protein you get from the way you want.
+Have ’em for breakfast, lunch, or dinner – hard-boiled or an omelet.
+Enjoy the 6 grams of protein you get the way you want.

 YUM!
 Who needs an excuse to eat peanut butter?
-Every two table spoon contains 8 grams of protein.
-Just smother it on fruits (especially tasty with banana) or add it to your smoothies.
-This way you avoid bread, without giving up on the deliciousness of peanut butter.
+Every two tablespoons contain 8 grams of protein.
+Just smother it on fruits (delicious with banana) or add it to your smoothies.
+This way, you avoid bread without giving up on the deliciousness of peanut butter.

-Some people may not have the time to cook as often, or to prepare food.
+Some people may not have the time to cook as often or prepare food.
 If you’re too busy to count your protein intake, there are always healthy and delicious supplements out there.
 Try our 100 percent natural and vegan Plant Protein to give your diet the boost it needs.

-If you’re looking to build more muscle, reduce your appetite, lower your fat percentage or to give your body what it really deserves, then don’t neglect protein.
+If you’re looking to build more muscle, reduce your appetite, lower your fat percentage, or give your body what it really deserves, then don’t neglect protein.
 Don’t even think about it.
-We’ve shared our favourite vegetarian protein sources with you and now it’s your turn.
+We’ve shared our favourite vegetarian protein sources with you, and now it’s your turn.
 Comment below and let us know.